yaqwsx/bcthesis/preliminaries.md

 and there are many mutation of this technique, e.g. using concrete values for speeding-up the process and using symbolic part is only for synthesis of new values during branching.
-Symbolic execution can also be used for automatic synthesis of tests for software \cite{King:symexec}.
+Symbolic execution can also be used for automatic synthesis of tests for software \cite{Kingsymexec}.

 # \llvm

-\llvm \cite{llvm:web} is a compiler infrastructure.
+\llvm \cite{llvmweb} is a compiler infrastructure.
 This infrastructure features tools for optimization and code generation, that are independent of programming language and platform.
 This is achieved by definition of a custom intermediate representation -- \llvm IR (also called \llvm bit-code).
 So-called